Mozo guides

 2. Either person can sign

-For situations where you feel a little more comfortable with freely sharing the funds - like with married couples - you can opt for an account where either person can withdraw funds at any time, without the permission of the other.
+For situations where you feel more comfortable freely sharing funds - like with married couples - you can opt for an account where either person can withdraw funds at any time, without the permission of the other.

-It’s a more flexible option, but should really be reserved for people you trust wholeheartedly as they’re within their rights to take all the money out, and if they rack up a bunch of fees, then you’re both responsible for paying them.
+It's a more flexible option but should really be reserved for people you trust wholeheartedly, as they're within their rights to take all the money out.
+Additionally, if they rack up fees, you're both responsible for paying them.

 Who should use a joint savings account?